Commutation for Ruby Padgett

 Please join us in asking Governor Jerry Brown to commute Ruby’s sentence of LWOP to a Life sentence so that she has an opportunity to demonstrate her transformation to the Board of Parole Hearings.

-Adrienne Skye Roberts needs your help with “Jerry Brown: Give Ruby Padgett a Chance at Parole”.
-Join Adrienne Skye and 194 supporters today.
+Adrienne Roberts needs your help with “Jerry Brown: Give Ruby Padgett a Chance at Parole”.
+Join Adrienne and 272 supporters today.